vinycxuz/jwt_mernApplication/README.md

 # JWT_Application

-This project is a different methods to make register and login using JWT.
+This exercise is a different methods to make register and login using JWT.
 First method is only using JWT module.
 Updating second method, using Google OAUth and passport